achin797/tagify/README.md

 # Tagify
 Group: Austin Kvaale n0a2b, Mingyu Gao f5k0b, Achintya Chandwani g9i0b

+## Basic Contribution Requirements
+- Achin: Led the creation and managed the REST API endpoints on the server to make and process requests to Spotify’s API
+- Austin: Led most of the backend development
+- Ming: Led the UI design development and set up the project for all of us to build on

+## Basic Functionality Requirements
+Tagify is intended to solve the problem of tagging and managing a Spotify user's music library.
+Our goal was to implement a tagging system that allows us to create playlists from them.

+## Challenges, Learning and Future Directions
+A challenge we faced was working with the Spotify web API.
+Specifically, API endpoints provided to fetch data were very limited by the amount of data we could retrieve (e.g. data for 50 songs per request).
+Additionally, making too many requests in a short time would yield a timeout.
+We became more aware of the cost of making requests and the importance of caching.
+The solution we implemented makes requests repeatedly until all data is loaded, then respond to the front end.
+We would display a loading screen for the user.
+Further progress could be made by instead loading the data in chunks and respond to the front end after each chunk, for a more responsive user experience.

+## Initiative and Additional Contributions
+An additional contribution we made was the inclusion of a UI library.
+We wanted to achieve a consistent way of styling that would seem familiar to a Spotify user.

 ### Who is it for?
 Tagify is for Spotify users who find that playlists are too messy and take too many clicks.